 Gwen workspaces solve this problem by defining a standard project structure on the file system complete with settings files and wrapper scripts that can easily be committed to Git and checked out on any machine.
 Any team member can then just checkout the workspace and start using Gwen straight away.
-Gwen and the native web drivers will be automatically downloaded and installed on any user workstation or build server if they are not already present (through an embedded Gwen package manager in the workspace).
+Gwen will be automatically downloaded and installed on any user workstation or build server if not already present (through an embedded Gwen package manager in the workspace).

 The structure of this workspace is defined as follows: